-Criteria Ineffective 1 Progressing 2 Effective 3 Target Elements Frameworks/Arkansas Curriculum Standards Appropriate Arkansas Frameworks/standards are included on the plan including appropriate code and description.
+Criteria Ineffective 1 Progressing 2 Effective 3 Target Elements Arkansas Curriculum Standards Appropriate Arkansas Frameworks/standards are included on the plan including appropriate code and description.
 1a, 1e Curriculum standards noted are inappropriate or omitted.
 Curriculum standards noted are acceptable, but not representative of all objectives.
 Curriculum standards noted are most appropriate and representative of all objectives.
-1 2 3 Objectives Observable learner objectives are included on the plan. measurableaction verbsevidence 1a, 1c, 1e, 3a Objective(s) unclear OR target elements not included.
+1 2 3 Objectives/ Observable learner objectives are included on the plan. measurableaction verbsevidence 1a, 1c, 1e, 3a Objective(s) unclear OR target elements not included.
 Objective(s) clearly stated and 2-3 target elements included.
 Objective(s) clearly stated using measurable action verbs that can be assessed /ALL target elements included.
-Audience Behavior Condition Degree 1 2 3 Arkansas Teaching Standards Identify the standard(s) addressed in the lesson for the subject area.
-1a Standards noted are inappropriate or omitted.
-Standards noted are acceptable.
-Standards noted are most appropriate.
+AudienceBehaviorConditionDegree 1 2 3 Arkansas Teaching Standards Identify which of the ten standards for teachers are addressed in the lesson 1a Teaching standards noted are not appropriate or omitted.
+Teaching standards noted are acceptable.
+Teaching standards noted are most appropriate.
 1 2 3 Materials/ Resources/Technology All necessary materials and resources for the lesson are included in the plan.
 1a, 1d Materials/ resources/technology are inappropriate OR several necessary materials/resources are excluded from the list.
 Materials/ resources/technology are appropriate and include student materials OR professional resources.
 Materials/ resources/technology list is all-inclusive, appropriate, and includes both student materials and professional resources.
-1 2 3 Introduction Plan includes a clear introduction that builds on or establishes students' prior knowledge.
+1 2 3 7.1 Introduction Plan includes a clear introduction that builds on or establishes students' prior knowledge.
 2a, 2b, 3a, 3c Introduction does not include target elements.
 Introduction includes 1-2 target elements.
 Introduction includes all target elements: links to prior knowledge, captures students' attention, establishes purpose of the lesson.
 Links to prior KnowledgeCaptures students' attentionEstablishes purpose of lesson

 Criteria Ineffective 1 Progressing 2 Effective 3 Target Elements Procedures Plan includes procedures that the teacher will implement to ensure student learning. multiple intelligences 2c, 3a, 3b, 3c, 3d Procedures include one teaching strategy that may be appropriate for some students.
 Procedures include at least two teaching strategies that seek to ensure learning for most students, but lacks variation in strategies.
 Procedures include three or more varied teaching strategies that seek to ensure learning for all students.
 1 2 3 Culmination Plan explains the closure of the lesson.
 1e, 3a, 3c, 3d Culmination does not include target elements.
 Culmination includes 1 target element.
 Closure clearly and appropriately ties the lesson together using both target elements.
 Reviewed objectives Connected lesson to future learning 1 2 3 Assessment Plan includes assessment(s) that match objectives.
 1f, 3b, 3d Assessment and objectives are not aligned.
 Assessment samples are inappropriate or omitted.
 Not all assessments and objectives are aligned.
 Assessment samples included are acceptable.
 All assessments are aligned with objectives.
 All assessment samples are included and most appropriate.
-1 2 3 Plan includes interdisciplinary connections that extend student thinking.
-Bloom's Taxonomy 1c, 2b, 3b, 3e Plan lacks linkage to additional content areas and uses verbs associated with the understanding or remembering levels of Bloom's Taxonomy.
-Not an independent assignment and/or does not require the student to create a product.
-Plan includes links to one or two additional content areas and uses verbs associated with the analyzing and applying levels of Bloom's Taxonomy.
-Is an independent assignment, but does not require the student to create a product.
-Plan includes links to more than two additional content areas and uses verbs associated with the evaluating or creating levels of Bloom's Taxonomy.
-Is an independent assignment and requires the student to create a product.
-Bloom's Levels Creating Evaluating Analyzing Applying Understanding Remembering A 1.0 1 2 3 Accommodations Plan considers necessary adjustments that need to be made for learners with special needs.
+What exactly are assessing?How will you score: Rubric?
+Key?
+Scoring Guide?What degree of accuracy?
+1 2 3 Depth of Knowledge Questions (highlight and label questions as DOK 1, 2, 3) 1c, 2b, 3b, 3e No DOK questions or only a Level 1 question included in the lesson Plan includes at least one DOK Level 1 and Level 2 question.
+Plan includes at least on question from each DOK Level.
+Level 1: RecallLevel 2: Skills & ConceptsLevel 3: Strategic Thinking 1 2 3 Accommodations Plan considers necessary adjustments that need to be made for learners with special needs.
 1b, 1d, 2e, 3e, 4b Plan lacks appropriate accommodation strategies for learners with special needs.
 Plan includes acceptable accommodation strategies for learners with special needs.
 Plan includes most appropriate accommodation strategies for learners with special needs.